jamescherti/vim-tab-bar.el/README.md

 You should have received a copy of the GNU General Public License along with this program.

-## Related links
+## Links

 - [vim-tab-bar.el @GitHub](https://github.com/jamescherti/vim-tab-bar.el)
 - [Article: Making the Emacs built-in tab-bar Look Like Vim’s Tab Bar](https://www.jamescherti.com/emacs-tab-bar-vim-style-colors/)
-- Emacs package from the same author: [tomorrow-night-deepblue-theme.el](https://github.com/jamescherti/tomorrow-night-deepblue-theme.el), a beautiful deep blue variant of the Tomorrow Night theme, which is renowned for its elegant color palette that is pleasing to the eyes.
+-  [tomorrow-night-deepblue-theme.el](https://github.com/jamescherti/tomorrow-night-deepblue-theme.el): a beautiful deep blue variant of the Tomorrow Night theme, which is renowned for its elegant color palette that is pleasing to the eyes.